 Notes

-1 This is a compilation of the Long Service Leave Act 1958 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 1 September 2006 of the Long Service Leave Act 1958 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table